Flight test engineer: Overview

 Multiple test aircraft may be required on major aircraft development flight test programs.
 The test activities of all test aircraft must be coordinated by a senior flight test engineer.
 On complex test programs, it is also common for each test aircraft to have several FTEs assigned, each with a specific area of responsibility and testing.

 Often a flight test engineer will be required to come up with techniques for monitoring a specific variable or system, which requires a bespoke piece of equipment to be fabricated.
 Owing to the specialized nature of the techniques in manufacturing and electronics involved, a flight test engineer is usually highly skilled and will have undergone in-depth training.

 Education for flight test engineers

-The flight test engineer may have a degree in aerospace engineering, mechanical engineering, electrical engineering or cognitive science.
+The flight test engineer may have a degree in a related engineering field such as aerospace engineering, mechanical engineering, or electrical engineering.
 A bachelor's degree is generally required, and a master's degree is recommended.
 Many university aerospace engineering departments offer elective flight test courses for those interested in this field of engineering.

 The military services have formal training programs for experimental flight test pilots and flight test engineers.
 These training programs may be attended by selected military or government-employed civilian pilots and engineers.
 Most military test pilot schools combine pilot and engineers in one class, where they work together just as they would in the real world.